-(Tuestin as) the Dueft as a dueis as a way Costs for 2010/20
+(Tustings) the Draft conclusions are: Costs for 2010/20

 (Tustings) the Draft conclusions are: Costs for 2019/20

 property leased Rents to landlords: £261,000

 from the Church in Maintenance: £68,000

 SN Hand Back Costs = unknown but can be up to

 £1000 per property

 Bad debt costs = Unknown but reported to be

 high £50,000 est for the scheme?

 Staffing costs = 1 FTE PSL officer and other staff

 costs proportioned for PSL work = £50,000

 Total estimated cost per year circa = £430,000

 Income = £184,000 estimate (includes HB

 income and working households income)

 Assumption is that rents are set at the 90% LHA

 2011 rates.
 This needs confirming

 Loss for the PSL scheme = £246k estimated for

 the year

 Issue 2: Further risk going forward

 The assumption is that PSL rents are at the LHA

 rates.
 If in future the Council has to pay market

 rents this will have a further impact.

 For example the financial loss to the Council of

 would be using a 3 Bedroom example for North

 Broadland and South Norfolk LHA rate

 90% of the 2011 rate = 90% of £124 = £111

 Average 3 bedroom Market rent rate = £160

 Cost to the Council where a lease has to be

 taken on at the market rent will be £49 a week

 or an additional £2,548 per year

 Issue 3: The increasing risk of higher costs

 through reduced income due to higher void

 levels due to higher rates of turnover post HRA

 legislative framework.
 Voids are increasing in

 the PSL stock.

 Example: average of 10 weeks voids per

-property x 40 properties 10 x £124 x 52 = £64,000 per year
+property x 40 properties 10 x £124 x 52 =

+£64,000 per year

 Total estimated cost per PSL unit £5780 per

 year rising to £6780 for year of hand back to

-, , , ,

-Drivete F 0 the landlord
+the landlord

-Private sector leased LA or RP For Against Not cost to the Council of leasing will be higher.
+Private sector For Against

-leasea LA OF KP Good quality self contained Net cost to the Council of leasing will be higher
+leased LA or RP ➤ Good quality self contained Net cost to the Council of leasing will be higher

 homes than many other forms of TA under the post

 Certainty of length of use under April 2017 TA subsidy rules (albeit the subsidy

 lease for the £60 management a week has been paid

 through the Council's FHSG grant but this

 funding is likely to have been used elsewhere

 on homelessness?)

 Hand back, repairs, bad debt rent arrears and

 loss of rent through increased void levels result

 in significant additional costs

+in significant additional costs

-For Nil cost temporary accommodation Against May require capital funding to purchase units Local Authority owned properties accounted for in the general fund Both Broadland and South Norfolk Councils own General Fund TA longer periods with no rental income For households in PSL owed a 'Main homeless Duty' a court order is required to evict meaning cases can be left in TA for up to 6 months whilst possession action is progressed 100% subsidy can be recovered on HB payable.
-These properties should be able to be administered at nil net cost to the Councils.
-Rents can be set to recover the full costs including an amount built into the rent for management and voids and are not restricted by the DWP 'Non HRA rent rebate subsidy system'.
+Nil cost temporary accommodation May require capital funding to purchase units For Against the general fund For Rents can be set to recover the full costs including an amount built into the rent for management and voids and are not restricted by the DWP 'Non HRA rent rebate subsidy system'.
 A service charge can be levied on top of the rent charged.
-Eligible service charges for HB can be recovered through HB and 'non eligible' for HB service charges can be charged to the occupant Fewer households will require longer term TA with a risk that properties remain void for
+Eligible service charges for HB can be recovered through HB and 'non eligible' for HB service charges can be charged to the occupant accounted for in administered at nil net cost to the Councils.
+Local Authority owned properties Both Broadland and South Norfolk Councils own General Fund TA 100% subsidy can be recovered on HB payable.
+These properties should be able to be Fewer households will require longer term TA with a risk that properties remain void for longer periods with no rental income For households in PSL owed a 'Main homeless Duty' a court order is required to evict meaning cases can be left in TA for up to 6 months whilst possession action is progressed